On factorization and vector bundles of conformal blocks from vertex algebras

-{Nicola Tarasca Department of Mathematics \& Applied Mathematics, Virginia Commonwealth University, Richmond, VA 23284 {\textit{Previous address:}} Department of Mathematics, Rutgers University } }}
+{Nicola Tarasca Department of Mathematics \& Applied Mathematics, Virginia Commonwealth University, Richmond, VA 23284 {\textit{Previous address:}} Department of Mathematics, Rutgers University} }}

-By assigning a module over a conformal vertex algebra to each marked point on a stable pointed curve, one can construct dual vector spaces of coinvariants and conformal blocks.
-These give rise to sheaves on the moduli space of stable pointed curves \cite{dgt}.
-We prove here, under natural assumptions, the \hyperlink{thm:Fact}{Factorization Theorem}, showing that vector spaces of coinvariants and conformal blocks satisfy a twenty-five-year-old conjecture \cite{ZhuGlobal, bzf}.
-In particular, at nodal curves, they are decomposable into analogous objects defined on curves of smaller genus.
+By assigning a module over a vertex operator algebra to each marked point on a stable pointed curve, one can construct dual vector spaces of coinvariants and conformal blocks, giving rise to sheaves on moduli spaces of stable pointed curves.
+The main result of this paper is that these sheaves satisfy the factorization property (Theorem \ref{thm:factorization}), as conjectured in \cite{ZhuGlobal, bzf}.
+Namely, if certain finiteness and semisimplicity conditions hold, vector spaces of coinvariants and conformal blocks at a nodal curve decompose as products of analogous spaces at each component of its normalization.

-More generally, we show that sheaves of coinvariants at infinitesimal [4] smoothings of nodal curves satisfy the Sewing Theorem (\ref{thm:SewingAndFactorization}), a refined version of the \hyperlink{thm:Fact}{Factorization Theorem}.
-Using this and their projectively flat connection \cite{dgt}, we show that these sheaves are vector bundles (\hyperref[thm:VBS]{VB Corollary}).
-Such bundles are of interest for a number of reasons.
+We also show that sheaves of coinvariants satisfy the sewing property (Theorem \ref{thm:SewingAndFactorization}), a refined version of factorization at infinitesimal smoothings of nodal curves.
+From this and their projectively flat connection on families of smooth curves \cite{dgt}, we deduce they are vector bundles (\hyperlink{thm:VBS}{VB corollary}).

-Conformal field theories describe classical solutions of the string equations of motion.
-Rational conformal field theories arise from rigid nondegenerate modular tensor categories constructed from vector bundles on moduli spaces of curves satisfying factorization \cite{MooreSeiberg, SMod, S}.
-Examples include bundles from: Virasoro vertex algebras; vertex algebras from affine Lie algebras; and in genus zero and one, particular self-contragredient vertex algebras \cite{tuy, bfm, RigMod}.
-Our results give new modular functors, and indicate the possibility of obtaining rational conformal field theories in arbitrary genus from a much wider class of vertex algebras, as illustrated in \S \ref{ExampleSection}.

-Essential in the formulation of a cohomological field theory, factorization leads to recursions and allows one to make inductive arguments.
-Ranks, and in general Chern characters, can be recursively computed, as was done for bundles defined by integrable modules at a fixed level over affine Lie algebras (see \cite{BeauvilleVerlinde,sorger} for an account of the Verlinde formula, and \cite{mop, moppz} for the study and computation of their semisimple cohomological field theory).
-In spite of the allowances required when constructing more general bundles from modules over vertex algebras, one still obtains semisimple cohomological field theories, as we show in \cite{dgt3} building on this work.
-In particular, ranks and Chern classes can be recursively computed and are tautological.
-As proposed by Pandharipande \cite{panrio}, an alternative approach to the computation of such Chern classes could be used to test Pixton's conjecture on tautological relations \cite{AP, FJ}.